Maihuenia poeppigii (Otto ex Pfeiff.) F.A.C.Weber

 Opuntia poeppigii, Maihuenia philippi, Opuntia maihuen, Opuntia philippii, Pereskia philippii, Pereskia poeppigii

 Maihuenia poeppigii is a small, much-branched cactus that forms large mats of prostrate cylindrical stems with small fleshy leaves and white spines, often consisting of hundreds of individual segments.
 It grows up to 8 inches (20 cm) tall and can spread to 6.6 feet (2 m) in diameter.
 It Flowers are large, very showy, and lemon-yellow.
 The edible fruits are oblong, obovate to club-shaped, and up to 2.2 inches (6 cm) long.

 USDA hardiness zone 6a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Maihuenia is an easy-to-grow plant.
-It can survive outside in the garden in the sunny rockery on a sheltered place, but only if it's protected with a sheet of glass during the wintertime.
-It is also very good for a large pot which can be stored inside an unheated greenhouse or on a balcony, somewhat protected from moisture during the winter, but is probably safest to grow it in the Alpine House or in a raised bed inside an unheated greenhouse all year around, with lots of ventilation.
+It can survive outside in the garden in the sunny rockery in a sheltered place, but only if it's protected with a sheet of glass during the wintertime.
+It is also very good for a large pot stored inside an unheated greenhouse or on a balcony, somewhat protected from moisture during the winter.
+Still, it is probably safest to grow it in the Alpine House or a raised bed inside an unheated greenhouse all year round, with lots of ventilation.
 They should not be kept hot in summer as they are from high elevations.

 - Back to genus Maihuenia